wireapp/wire-server-deploy/examples/team-provisioning-qr-codes/README.md

 opens the invite link, they are then prompted to create a new account on the Wire server, which then becomes a member of the team.

-The script in this directory takes a user's email address and extracts the invite code which was generated for their email address from the server database.
+The script in this directory takes a user's email address and extracts the invite code which was generated for their email address from the `teams/{tid}/invitations` API.
 Then, it generates a PDF containing administrator-provided setup instructions, the email address they should use when creating their account, and QR codes for their invite link, and the Wire server's deeplink (for configuring mobile clients to use the private instance instead of the public cloud instance).

 ## Usage

-This script assumes that the private Wire server instance is deployed and functioning correctly.
-The operator requires shell access to one of the Cassandra nodes backing the server instance, as the script reads users' invite codes directly from the database.
+This script assumes that the Wire server instance is deployed and functioning correctly.
+The operator requires needs to add the *team id* (which can be found on the `team-settings` webapp under the menu item `Customization`) to the galley server configuration setting `exposeInvitationURLsTeamAllowlist`.

 The `qrencode` command line tool is used for generating the URL QR codes, and a LaTeX toolchain and the `latexmk` script are used for generating the